 Often, however, a vacation at sea can turn sour due to food poisoning, viral infections caused by a crew’s poor sanitation procedures, and crimes committed by other passengers or ship’s personnel.
 In many cases, these incidents are caused by the negligence of the cruise companies and skimping on proper maintenance, sanitary preparation, and training of ship’s personnel.

-Legal Information About Maritime Vessel Accidents and Injuries
+Legal Information About Maritime Vessel Injuries and Accidents

 Ships sail and operate in an environment that can be treacherous and inhospitable at times.
 Their design, construction, engines, equipment, and function makes maritime vessels inherently dangerous.
 Seamen understand the nature of their profession and accept many risks as part of their job.
-If you’re injured as a result of an employer’s negligence, general admiralty law and the Jones Act exist to protect you.
+If you’re injured as a result of maritime vessel injuries, general admiralty law and the Jones Act exist to protect you.
 Compensation for lost wages, the costs of daily living, and medical expenses caused by your job-related injuries may be available for you.

-For more complete information about maritime law, your legal rights, and what options are open to you, you are invited to fill out our form for a free Maritime Injury information.
+For more complete information about maritime law, your legal rights, and what options are open to you regarding maritime vessel injuries, please fill out our form for a free Maritime Injury information.